 Houston has been named the best city in the nation (Kiplinger magazine).
 It is home to a blend of ethnic groups, cultures and religions matched only by New York and Los Angeles.
 Houston contains large numbers of Catholics, Protestants, large populations of Muslims, Hindus, Buddhists, and a well-established and growing Jewish population, making the city a fascinating place from which to study culture and religion.

 For questions related to general graduate requirements in the School of Humanities, please contact Lydia Westbrook.
-For questions regarding the particular requirements and opportunities within the Religion Department, please contact Dr. Anthony Pinn (Director of Graduate Studies) or Dr. Brian Ogren (Director of M.A.
+For questions regarding the particular requirements and opportunities within the Religion Department, please contact Dr. William Parsons (Director of Graduate Studies) or Dr. Claire Fanger (Director of M.A.
 Studies).